gh-PonyM/ansible-deploy-docker-compose-template/README.md

 - If any of the `docker-compose.yml` defaults have  `{{` in it, you have to override the ansible default with `!unsafe "{{ ..."`
 - Installation of dependency `PyYAML==5.4.2` of the `docker-compose` python package fails on python 3.11, see [issue](https://github.com/yaml/pyyaml/issues/601)
+- The service names inside `docker-compose.yml` shall not use spaces or `-`.
+Always use `_` to be compatible with ansible variables

 **dc_to_ansible.py**